threefoldtech/quantum-storage/docs/07_troubleshooting.md

 The zstor config has an invalid `root` property set.
 Set it to where the local 0-db stores its data or drop it completely.

-## could not find any viable backend distribution to statisfy redundancy requirement
+## Could not find any viable backend distribution to statisfy redundancy requirement

 ```log
 2023-03-03 13:25:56 +00:00: DEBUG Finding backend config